Dynamic Configurations

 Typically when creating integration configurations, most fields will be static; that is, the options for the field will be the same for every tenant.
 However, it can be useful to include dynamic configurations, where the integration populates the options with values from an API or database, so they are different for each tenant.

-To see an example of an integration that benefits from a dynamic config, and what it looks like for users on the Integration Hub or the In-App marketplace, review this article.
+To see an example of an integration that benefits from a dynamic config, and what it looks like for users on the Integration Hub or the In-App marketplace, review .

 An Integration requires three key changes to add dynamic configurations, each of which will be explained in more detail below: